v-viksur/architecture-center/docs/microservices/ci-cd.md

 ## Updating services

+There are various strategies for updating a service that's already in production.
+Here we discuss three common options: Rolling update, blue-green deployment, and canary release.

 ### Rolling update

 In a rolling update, you deploy new instances of a service, and the new instances start receiving requests right away.
 As the new instances come up, the previous instances are removed.